-While you are a member of our plan, you must use your membership card for prescription drugs you get at network pharmacies.
-Here's a sample membership card to show you what yours will look like:
+While you are a member of our plan, you must use your plan membership card for prescription drugs you get at network pharmacies.
+Here's a sample plan membership card to show you what yours will look like:

-Please carry your card with you at all times and remember to show your card when you get covered drugs.
+Please carry your plan membership card with you at all times and remember to show it when you get covered drugs.
 If your plan membership card is damaged, lost or stolen, call Member Services right away and we will send you a new card.
 Phone numbers for Member Services are printed on the back cover of this booklet.